 Starting from the need to put an end to private ownership of enterprises, several alternatives are emerging.
-One of the most well known is the cooperative model, which is a form of selfmanaged enterprise.
+One of the most well-known is the cooperative model, which is a form of self-managed enterprise.
 Self-management is the idea that only the workers decide on all matters concerning the enterprise in which they work.
 It is thus not investors or shareholders from outside the company who control the production, the output or the internal management of the company, but these decisions are instead taken by the people working within the company.

 Self-management therefore allows workers to regain their sovereignty and political weight in the company (through voting rights, for example).
 It is up to them to decide on the organisational structure their company takes.
-Thus, they could decide to have a horizontal organisation chart or to elect a committee or a manager.
+Thus, they can decide to have a horizontal organisation chart as well as elect a committee or a manager.
+The ecological need to get rid of shareholders does not imply a need to get rid of leaders and managers as well; this decision would be left to the companies themselves.

-Figure 1: Structure of a typical big business in the present-day economy they bring the capital themselves into the enterprise.
+In a system based on co-operatives or self-managed enterprises, the status of owners is thus transferred from the shareholders to the workers5, because they bring the capital themselves into the enterprise.
 This means that they alone have the power of decision and therefore necessarily exclude the rest of society from sharing the profits on the one hand and from the possibility of intervening in production decisions on the other.
 The financing of the enterprises is again dependent on individual workers who bring the capital and buy themselves a "property right" by joining a cooperative.
 In a system of competitive cooperatives, it is impossible to steer an ecological transition and to make some very important sectors grow and harmful activities decline at the same time.